sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 | 28        | 3513641.8288200637 | 3513641.8288200637 | 0.001953125            |

 If we are lucky, the rounding errors gives that `(- (square guess) x)` is exactly `0.0` and stop the evaluation.
-If we are not lucky, and the gap between two consecutive number is more than `0.001`, the assertion `good-enough?` will never become true since `improve` has reached a fixed point due to the rounding error and will return always the same number that is larger than `0.001`.
+If we are not lucky, and the gap between two consecutive number is more than `0.001`, the assertion `good-enough?` will never become true since `improve` has reached a fixed point, due to the rounding error, and will always return the same number that is larger than `0.001`.
 For example:

 ```scheme
 (improve 3513641.8288200637 12345678901234) -> 3513641.8288200637
 ```

-The substraction of this two number will always give a number larger than `0.001`.
-Even if you increase the precision to `0.00000001` since this is a limitation of the precision of the floating point number used.
+Increasing the precision to `0.00000001` will even makes things worth, as it will it trigger issues with even smaller number for x.

 #### Small numbers

 We have hardcoded the number of digit of precision we want.
-Can't have precision if the number is smaller than the precision of `0.001`.
+It means that we can't have an accurate answer if the x is smaller than the precision of `0.001`.

 ```
 (sqrt 0.00000000123456) = 0.0312500131557789 - Error: 0.0009765620876763541